PPM Logo

 F. Complainant means any person who submits a report of alleged violations of the Standards of Conduct.

-G. Dean means the UC San Diego staff or faculty member or their designee responsible for overseeing student conduct matters of an undergraduate college, residential area, the Graduate Division, the School of Medicine, the Skaggs School of Pharmacy, or UC San Diego Extension.
+G. Dean means the UC San Diego staff or faculty member or their designee responsible for overseeing student conduct matters of an undergraduate college, residential area, Graduate Education and Postdoctoral Affairs, the School of Medicine, the Skaggs School of Pharmacy, or UC San Diego Extended Studies.

 H. Interim Action means the temporary suspension or termination of a Respondent’s privileges on an interim basis before a final determination.

-I. Member of the University Community means students, faculty, or staff, or other persons affiliated with the University.
+J. Member of the University Community means Students, faculty, or staff, or other persons affiliated with the University.

-J. Multi-Area Incident means an incident where all Respondents are not residents and/or registrants of the same residential area or college.
+K. Multi-Area Incident means an incident where all Respondents are not residents and/or registrants of the same residential area, undergraduate college, or graduate/professional school.

-K. Policy and Procedure Manual means the set of operating policies and procedures applying to academic, administrative, research, and service units at UC San Diego (See http://rmp.ucsd.edu/policy-records/ppm.html).
+L. Policy and Procedure Manual means the set of operating policies and procedures applying to academic, administrative, research, and service units at UC San Diego (See https://omcp.ucsd.edu/policy-records/ppm.html).

-L. Preponderance of the Evidence is the evidence standard of these Procedures.
-Preponderance of the Evidence means that, after weighing all of the information, a fact is more likely to be true than not true (e.g. “more likely than not”).
-In this context, the Respondent will be found to be responsible for the alleged violations if the Student Conduct Officer, Review Officer, or Community Standards Board concludes that the University has shown that such conduct more likely than not occurred based on careful review of all information presented.
+M. Preponderance of the Evidence is the evidence standard of these Procedures.
+Preponderance of the Evidence means that, after weighing all of the information, a fact is more likely to be true than not true (e.g., “more likely than not”).
+In this context, the Respondent will be found to be responsible for the alleged standards of conduct violations if the Student Conduct Officer, Review Officer, or Community Standards Board concludes that the University has shown that such conduct more likely than not occurred based on careful review of all information presented.

-M. Respondent means any Student or Student Organization who has been alleged to have violated any portion of the Standards of Conduct.
+O. Respondent means any Student or Student Organization alleged to have violated any portion of the Standards of Conduct.
 For cases involving Student Organizations, the Student Organization’s Principal Members will respond on behalf of the organization.

-N. Review Advisor refers to the UC San Diego staff or faculty member who assists the Chair of the Community Standards Board or Review Officer with Student Conduct Review procedures.
-The Director - Student Affairs Policy, Standards, and Conduct or their designee typically serves in this role.
+P. Review Advisor refers to the UC San Diego staff or faculty member who assists the Chair of the Community Standards Board or Review Officer with Student Conduct Review procedures.
+The Director – SAGE or their designee typically serves in this role.

-S. Student Conduct Standards Group means the group of students, faculty and staff entrusted with considering revisions and changes to these Procedures.
+W. Student Conduct Standards Group means the group of Students, faculty, and staff entrusted with considering revisions and changes to these Procedures.

-T. Student Organization means a group of undergraduate and/or graduate students who are recognized as a college student organization by the Dean or Provost of their respective college, who have successfully registered as a student organization with the Center for Student Involvement, or who comprise Intercollegiate Athletic and club sport teams.
+X. Student Organization means a group of undergraduate and/or graduate Students who are recognized as a college student organization by the Dean or Provost of their respective college, who have successfully registered as a student organization with the Center for Student Involvement, or who comprise Intercollegiate Athletic or club sports teams.

 POLICY STATEMENT